Let’s call it like it is.

 Shauna and Jordon

 Join our exclusive online community!
-Here we will share wedding inspiration, personal (and possibly embarrassing) stories, with #allthefeels, and #allthedetails.
+Here we will share wedding inspiration, planning tips, personal (and possibly embarrassing) stories, with #allthefeels, and #allthedetails.

 We are so excited to take you along this journey with us and we cannot wait to even share some exclusive access to upcoming promotions and giveaways!